 While the law doesn’t require the employer to provide the employee’s salary during the leave, the employer is prohibited from refusing to maintain or pay health coverage supplied under a group plan during the leave.

-In order for an employee to qualify under the new act, just like under FMLA or CFRA, he or she must meet the following requirements:
+In order for an employee to qualify under the new act, just like under CFRA, he or she must meet the following requirements:

 What Happens if an Employee is Denied Leave?